Najmul-Kabir-Joy/Dev-School/README.md

 * Search field not working at the moment
 * No sorting added
 * Need to refresh page everytime to see the cart update (can fix this but feeling lazy)

+## Will add a backend server very soon